Skip to content

 A

 Discontinuation of ICI is rarely necessary.
-For Grade 1–2, management with steroid eye drops and local injections while continuing ICI is often possible.
-For Grade 3 or higher (vision loss of 2 lines or more, panuveitis), systemic steroids and ICI interruption are recommended 5).
+For Grade 1–2, it is often possible to manage with steroid eye drops or local injections while continuing ICI.
+For Grade 3 or higher (≥2-step decrease in vision, panuveitis), consider systemic steroids and ICI interruption 5).
 For Grade 4 with risk of blindness, resumption may be difficult.
 Decisions to discontinue or resume must always be made in consultation with the oncologist.

 Q Can ICI be resumed after developing uveitis?